InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - After enumerating all components from all entities and adding them to a list of **Component Systems**, the scene updates each system in a deterministic order during the `OctopusScene.update(_:)` method every frame.
 The array of systems should be arranged such that components which depend on other components are processed after their dependencies.

-	> e.g.: An entity's `TouchControlledPositioningComponent` must be executed after its `TouchEventComponent`, so a scene's component systems array should place the system for `TouchEventComponent`s before the system for `TouchControlledPositioningComponent`s.
+	> e.g. An entity's `TouchControlledPositioningComponent` must be executed after its `TouchEventComponent`, so a scene's component systems array should place the system for `TouchEventComponent`s before the system for `TouchControlledPositioningComponent`s.

 - Over the course of the gameplay, a scene, state or even a component may signal the **Game Coordinator** to enter a different **Game State** in response to certain game-specific conditions.
 The current game state's logic determines whether the transition is valid; if it is, the state then passes control to another state, which may then load a different scene.